-$70 to Rosie McCann's Santa Cruz | Good Times
+$50 to Rosie McCann's Santa Cruz | Good Times

-Enter to win a $70 gift certificate for Rosie McCann’s Irish Pub & Restaurant in Santa Cruz.
+Enter for a chance to win a $50 gift certificate for Rosie McCann’s Irish Pub & Restaurant in Santa Cruz.

 Rosie McCann’s strives to bring the freshest and highest quality ingredients to your table.
 They pride themselves on their grass-fed beef burgers, wild salmon, local cheeses, organic vegetables, and home-made soups, sauces, dressings, and desserts.
 Rosie’s features a full bar with a wide selection of craft and Irish draft beers, a generous selection of Irish Whiskeys, a great local wine selection, and a variety of specialty cocktails.